House of the Rising Sun (Lost): On the Island

 It is Day 7, September 28, 2004, and Jack Shephard, Kate Austen (Evangeline Lilly), Charlie Pace (Dominic Monaghan) and John Locke (Terry O'Quinn) go to the caves to gather water and investigate.
 Charlie steps on a beehive, and is told not to move by Locke or else the hive will snap.
 Charlie slaps at a bee on his face and shifts weight, causing the hive to snap and everyone to get stung.

 Later, at the caves, the survivors discover two long-decomposed skeletons, one male and one female, whom Locke dubs as "Adam and Eve".
 From the deterioration of their clothes, Jack estimates that they have been dead for at least 40–50 years, and finds a pouch on them containing two stones: one black, one white.

-(Their identity and origins are revealed in a later episode.)

 Locke and Charlie are clearing the wreckage at the caves and Locke tells Charlie that he recognizes him from a band Charlie is in, Drive Shaft.
 Charlie is happy that finally someone, other than Kate, is familiar with his musical background.

 Meanwhile, Sun is shocked to see Jin attack Michael on the beach for no apparent reason.
 James "Sawyer" Ford (Josh Holloway) and Sayid Jarrah (Naveen Andrews) manage to subdue and handcuff Jin to the wreckage.
 Michael says the attack was racially motivated, which he later tells his son, Walt Lloyd (Malcolm David Kelley), is not true.
 Sun finds Michael alone, and in fluent English says, "I need to talk to you."
 Michael is shocked that she speaks English.
 Sun tells him that Jin is unaware of this, and explains that Jin angrily attacked Michael because of the watch he's wearing, which belongs to her father.
 Michael says he just found it in the wreckage and it's nothing important.